Windows Terminal

 To download a YouTube video as an MP4 file:

-yt-dlp -f "bestvideo[ext=mp4]+bestaudio[ext=m4a]/mp4" https://www.youtube.com/watch?v=UfTpKaKXbG4
+yt-dlp -f "bestvideo[ext=mp4]+bestaudio[ext=m4a]/mp4" https://www.youtube.com/watch?v=example

-yt-dlp -x --audio-format mp3 https://www.youtube.com/watch?v=UfTpKaKXbG4
+yt-dlp -x --audio-format mp3 https://www.youtube.com/watch?v=example

 MPV

-MPV is a free media player for the command line
+MPV is a free media player for the command line.

-To watch a Twitch stream with mpv:
+To watch a Twitch stream with MPV:

 mpv https://www.twitch.tv/User_name